-(Source: Municipal Database, 2022)
+(Source: Municipal Database, 2024/25)

-Despite the increase in formal housing in the Greater Giyani Municipality, community members have expressed their concerns about housing needs during public participation sessions.
+Despite the increase in formal housing in the Greater Giyani Municipality, community members have expressed their concerns regarding housing needs during public participation sessions.
 The municipality is prioritizing the provision of RDP houses to address these concerns.
-However, there is a backlog of 17,826 people awaiting housing through the People Housing Programme, while 12,354 sites were completed in 2022.
-Additionally, there is a backlog of 18,788 RDP houses, with 13,487 sites completed.
 To further address the ongoing housing challenges, COGHSTA has allocated 230 housing units to the Greater Giyani Municipality for the 2025/26 financial year.
-This allocation will support the municipality's efforts to tackle the housing crisis and meet the growing demand for suitable housing in the Giyani area.
+This allocation will support the municipality's efforts to tackle the housing crisis and meet the growing demand for suitable housing in Greater Giyani.